 Cole is out of contract at the end of the season and has fallen behind Cesar Azpilicueta in the pecking order.

 The left-back, 33, also faces a battle to make the England World Cup squad.

 When asked if he will be given games, Chelsea manager Mourinho said: "I don't know.
 I'm happy with the way Azpilicueta is performing."

-Cole has not started a Premier League game since 11 January against Hull City and did not feature in the FA Cup defeat at Manchester City on Saturday with reports linking the former Arsenal defender with a move away in the summer.
+Cole has not started a Premier League game since and did not feature in the on Saturday with reports linking the former Arsenal defender with a move away in the summer.

 Cole has 106 caps for England but is being challenged by Everton's Leighton Baines.
 Manager Roy Hodgson is also likely to consider Southampton's Luke Shaw and Kieran Gibbs of Arsenal for March's friendly against Denmark.